ACHEA Conference: Second Call For Abstracts

 Keynote Speakers: Professor Amos Yong (Fuller Seminary, USA) Professor Edwin Judge (Macquarie University), and Professor David Smith (Calvin College, USA).

-FIRST CALL FOR ABSTRACTS
+SECOND CALL FOR ABSTRACTS

 ACHEA welcomes proposals for its upcoming conference.
 Submissions can be in the form of an abstract OR an extended abstract.
 All submissions should include: